 We love having you here with us at WordPress.com, but we understand that there are situations where a self-hosted WordPress.org site may be a better choice for you.

-The Guided Transfer is a one-time fee of $129.00 per blog transferred, and is available for purchase from our Store.
+The Guided Transfer is a one-time fee of $129.00 per blog transferred, and is available for purchase in your dashboard in Tools → Export.

 What does the Guided Transfer include?

-- Installing the WordPress software at your choice of one of our three recommended hosts.
+- Installing the WordPress software at your choice of one of our recommended hosts.

 - Transferring over the content from your WordPress.com site.